selimslab/selimslab.github.io/HOME/_engineering/ops/sre.md

 tags: eng
 ---

-ideas from Google SRE book
+ideas from the Google SRE book

 ---